DriftAsimov/better-windows-terminal/README.md

 # Better Windows Terminal

 Are you bored of using the default windows terminal?
 Have no worries, we have got your back!\
 Special thanks to [this](https://dev.to/anupa/beautify-your-windows-terminal-1la8) post by Anup Aglawe!
-If this repo helps you, you can star it so that it can help more people!
+If this repo helps you, you can ⭐ it so that it can help more people!

 ### Installing the new terminal